Pezebuike/k8s-training/kubernetes-Automation.md

 - This section explains that every pod for the redis-replica deployment requires 200m of a CPU core (200 milli or 20%) and 100MiB (Mebibyte) of memory.
 In your 2 CPU clusters (with node 1 shut down), scaling this to 10 pods will cause issues with the available resources.
 Let's look into this:

-# Let's start by scaling the redis-replica deployment to 10 pods:
+## Step 13.4: Let's start by scaling the redis-replica deployment to 10 pods:

 - kubectl scale deployment/redis-replica --replicas=10 -n k8sdemo

-# This will cause a couple of new pods to be created.
+## Step 13.5: This will cause a couple of new pods to be created.
 We can check our pods  using the following:
 - now many are shown in pending state.This occurs if the cluster is out of resources.

-# We can get more information about these pending pods using the following command:
+## Step 13.6: We can get more information about these pending pods using the following command:

 ```
 kubectl describe pod redis-replica-5bc7bcc9c4-svcc8 -n k8sdemo